 Second, “white privilege” isn’t an accurate way to describe the dynamic that the phrase’s users decry.
 Often employed to contrast the evidently abusive treatment by some cops of some African-Americans with the apparently more respectful tone they use with white suspects, the word “privilege” connotes an unearned or undeserved benefit.
 But the problem activists are or should be confronting is not excessive police deference to whites but rather overly aggressive policing of minorities.
 Simply put, we should be striving to make police treat all of us at least as well as they treat some whites.
 Our goal should not be to cajole cops into beating and shooting unarmed whites at the same rate as they brutalize blacks which would be the solution if whites were indeed unjustly “privileged”.

-Third, the term “white privilege” doesn’t guide us towards solutions to society’s most pressing problems which are global warming and economic injustice.
+Third, the term “white privilege” doesn’t guide us towards solutions to society’s most pressing problems which include global warming and economic injustice as well as racism.
 Acknowledging the existence of “white privilege” won’t cause liberals to vote any differently, or support different solutions, than we already do.
 Moreover, and as noted above, the only whites who will acknowledge its existence are on the left.
 A discriminatory society, policed by brutes, is the sad reality for many blacks, Latinos, Native Americans, that we must try to change regardless of whether all whites, some, or none are above-the-law.

 In his memoirs, President Grant writes: